-receiver\group: group of the receiving agent receiver\id: number of the receiving agent good: the good to be taken quantity: the quantity to be taken epsilon (optional): if you have floating point errors, a quantity or prices is a fraction of number to high or low.
+receiver: the receiving agentgood: the good to be takenquantity: the quantity to be taken epsilon (optional): if you have floating point errors, a quantity or prices is a fraction of number to high or low.
 You can increase the floating point tolerance.
-See troubleshooting - floating point problems abce.trade.Offer(sender\group, sender\id, receiver\group, receiver\id, good, quantity, price, currency, sell, status, final\quantity, id, made, status\round)
+See troubleshooting - floating point problems abce.trade.Offer (sender, receiver, good, quantity, price, currency, sell, id, made)